obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 - `done` - matches tasks status types `DONE`, `CANCELLED` and `NON_TASK`
 - `not done` - matches status types with type `TODO` and `IN_PROGRESS`

-{: .info }
+> [!info]
 > Prior to Tasks 1.23.0, there was no concept of task status type, and so only the status symbol was used:
 >
 > - a task with `[ ]` used to count as `not done`
 > - any other character than space used to count as `done`
 >
 > The new behaviour is more flexible and was required to introduce support for in-progress and cancelled tasks.
 If the original behaviour is preferred, you can change the status types of every symbol except `space` to `DONE`.
-See [How to set up your custom statuses]({{ site.baseurl }}{% link how-to/set-up-custom-statuses.md %}).
+See [[Set up custom statuses|How to set up your custom statuses]].

 ### Status Name